godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

     var enemies = GetTree().GetNodesInGroup("enemies");

-The :ref:`SceneTree <class_SceneTree>` class provides many useful methods, like interacting with scenes, their node hierarchy and groups of nodes.
+The :ref:`SceneTree <class_SceneTree>` class provides many useful methods to interact with scenes, their node hierarchy, and groups of nodes.
 It allows you to easily switch scenes or reload them, to quit the game or pause and unpause it.
-It even comes with interesting signals.
+It also provides useful signals.
-So check it out if you have some time!

 Notifications
 -------------